abhinavsingh/proxy.py/README.md

                         Default: None.
 Unix socket path to use.
 When provided --host and --port flags are ignored --local-executor LOCAL_EXECUTOR
                         Default: 1.
-Enabled by default.
+Enabled by default (except on Windows).
                         Use 0 to disable.
-When enabled acceptors will make use of local (same process) executor instead of distributing load across remote (other process) executors.
+When enabled acceptors will make use of local (same process) executor instead of distributing load across remote (other process)
+                        executors.
 Enable this option to achieve CPU affinity between acceptors and executors, instead of using underlying OS kernel scheduling algorithm.
   --num-acceptors NUM_ACCEPTORS
                         Defaults to number of CPU cores.
   --version, -v         Prints proxy.py version.